Rabbit, Run: Identity

 Rabbit faces a deep-seated psychological identity crisis throughout the book.
 This is due somewhat to his affectionless relationship with his mother, which has at the very least given him cause to imagine matricidal and suicidal acts.
 Rabbit hungers for something more than what he has, for a return to the golden era of his youth, for the sexual comfort of his relationship with Janice, and for a worldview that fits his tumultuous emotions.
 Rabbit Angstrom is dealing with his identity crisis and is trying to get help from the people he loves and needs to be next to him.
-Rabbit gets many scenarios and situations from family and friends to make his life better for himself and others around him, he tries his best to become a better person and man.
+Rabbit gets many scenarios and situations from family and friends to make his life better for himself and others around him.
+He tries his best to become a better person and man.
 Rabbit filled his emptiness in his life through lessons taught by other people in his life.
 He was taught that Faith can be used to help you become at peace with what you are going through like a tragic time you just encountered and how to cope with it after that.
-He was working an 8-5 accounting job out of high school at a local office and was getting bored of working there so he decided what is next for him to do after being an all-state basketball player.
 “If we are to understand Rabbit's identity crisis as emerging from Updike's Christian apologetics, the important critical task is to recognize the combination of sin, agitated depression, and simple worldliness in Rabbit, and to detect and describe the particular form of irony with which Updike hints at alternatives to his character's acts.
 These alternative acts will be Christian works of love that, in Kierkegaardian fashion, transcend the ethical and epitomize a genuine faith and sanguine identity.
 (Crowe 84)” In this paragraph by Crowe, he talks about how Rabbit has an identity crisis and he is explaining the Christian way that Rabbit grew up in and how that affected how he is to combat sin and depression and other worldly things that have happened in his life.